spotinst/help/src/docs/ocean-spark/tools-integrations/jdbc.md

 }
 ```

-## Server side
+## Server Side

-To enable JDBC connections to the Spark Application, start the HiveThriftServer
+To enable JDBC connections to the Spark Application, start the HiveThriftServer.

-### Launch a JDBC server
+### Launch a JDBC Server

 ```json
 "mainClass": "com.netapp.spark.HiveThriftServer",